 It would be wrong to think there was no conflict among societies during the tens of thousands of years that it took for us to first encircle the world.
 It stands to reason that conflict would have been one of the factors in the decisions of some groups to seek new territory.
 As they became more isolated from their ancestors their identity evolved.
 That is how the world came to have so many different languages, religions, rituals, sociologies etc. As the current situation in northern Ethiopia shows us, different indigenous societies can still be conflicted in the region where they have lived for thousands of years.

 There was certainly conflict among colonizing societies when we encircled the world for the second time.
 But the context was entirely different.
 Most European colonizers transported their own conflict and imposed it on indigenous peoples because of greed, in the name of religion and with a prejudiced opinion of their own superiority.
 Anyone who doesn't know this should not be a contributor to a history text, a political party leader or a president.

 Perhaps we traveled around the world as well as any species could have the first time.
 If last month's events show us anything, it is that the second time we did it we set ourselves on a course that will be irreversible if we fail to learn the lessons of true history.

-Short documentary films about the Kazakh people are available on our YouTube channel.If you enjoyed reading this month's opinion editorial, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
+Short documentary films, and a full-length one, about the Kazakh people are available on our YouTube channel.If you enjoyed reading this month's opinion editorial, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
 Please click on the link or scan the QR code.
 Thanks!